 - Migrant and seasonal workers seeking full-time agriculture employment.

-- Spouses and dependents of currently employed migrant and seasonal workers, focusing on employment opportunities that will supplement the families income.
+- Spouses and dependents of currently employed migrant and seasonal workers, focusing on employment opportunities to supplement family income.

 - Migrant and seasonal youth (18-24 years old, in-school or out-of-school), who qualify under their own work history.

 - Must have a household income within the range of this chart: